Rover SD1: Design

-The new car was designed with simplicity of manufacture in mind in contrast to the P6, the design of which was rather complicated in areas such as the De Dion-type rear suspension.
-The SD1 used a simple live rear axle instead.
+The new car was designed with simplicity of manufacture in mind in contrast to the P6, the design of which was rather complicated in areas such as the De Dion suspension.
+The SD1 used a simple beam axle instead.
+Also, the other vehicle being replaced, the Triumph 2000, had fully independent rear suspension.
 This different approach was chosen because surveys showed that although the automotive press was impressed by sophisticated and revolutionary designs, the general buying public was not unless the results were good.
 However, with the live rear axle came another retrograde step – the car was fitted with drum brakes at the rear.

 Rover's plans to use a new 2.2-litre DOHC 16-valve Slant-Four engine with Bosch L-Jetronic fuel injection were soon abandoned as BL management ruled that substantially redesigned versions of Triumph's six-cylinder engine were to power the car instead.
 The Rover V8 engine was fitted in the engine bay.
 The three-speed automatic gearbox was the BorgWarner 65 model.